kevinmp1/learningStuff/README.md

 Project being used to learn things

 - Change scrambler key before using
-- install oracle 11g xe
+- Install oracle 11g xe
-- create user for db (change user info in DBInterface)
+- Create user for db (change user info in DBInterface)
+- Change login info in Accounts